Anksharskarp/Anksharskarp.github.io/documentation/content.md

 `npm run dev` while editing: it regenerates pages when content, templates, or CSS modules change.
 Refresh the browser to see the result.

+## Homepage sections

+`src/templates/home.html` places About immediately after the hero and before Selected work.
+The numbered sections are About (01), Selected work (02), Experience (03), Blog (04), and Contact (05).
+About text, education, coursework, and skills remain in `src/templates/partials/about.html`.

+Change section placement in the template's document order, not with CSS ordering.
+Keep the shared header (`src/templates/partials/header.html`), terminal hints (`src/templates/partials/terminal.html`), and terminal help (`assets/js/components/terminal.js`) in the same order.
+Preserve existing IDs such as `about` and `work` so direct links, legacy aliases, and terminal commands keep their destinations.

 ## Work experience

 Add an object to `content/experience.json`.
 Its position controls display order.